 It’s a Medical Condition

 Though hopefully clear from the above discussion, but to make it crystal clear for emphasis, schizophrenia is physical.
 It is physical as a missing limb is physical.
 It is real, based in tissue, brain tissue.
 Here’s the problem.
 Many people use the word “mental”, as in mental illness, to mean not real.
 Schizophrenia is not a “mental” illness by this meaning.
 It’s not some ethereal thought or emotion just floating about in someone’s mind or head.
 It is corrupted brain circuitry, hard wiring and circuits gone wrong in a person’s brain.

 Seeing Schizophrenia Before It Hits

 People have early behavioral changes for a time before the first real schizophrenic signs of the illness appear.
-There is debate among schizophrenia experts about how soon before full schizophrenia the early signs can be seen.
+There is debate among schizophrenia experts about how soon before full schizophrenia psychosis the early signs can be seen.
 Maybe years before.
-Maybe in toddlers or infancy.
+Maybe even in toddler years or infancy.
 Schizophrenia researchers are working actively in in this area.
 If we could tell early enough who is going to develop schizophrenia we might be able to prevent it all together.

 We Need Better Medications

 Anyone with schizophrenia, and anyone who knows anyone with schizophrenia, will agree that we need better medications.
 Today’s best medications are huge advances over the medications of 10 years ago.
 And those medicines were better than the ones of 20 years ago.
 And those 20-years-ago medicines were again incredibly better than the ones of 50 years ago.
 But today’s medicines are still not good enough.
 Most people with schizophrenia never return to the way they were before the illness.
 We need to fix that.

 We Do Live in our Brain